-For entrepreneurs who need funding for their projects or ideas but don't have much pull with banks or private investors, crowdfunding has become a viable alternative – so much so that countries such as the US and New Zealand are putting regulations in place around it.
+For entrepreneurs who need funding for their projects or ideas but don't have much pull with banks or private investors, crowdfunding has become a viable alternative – so much so that countries such as the US, New Zealand and now Australia are putting regulations around it.
 Canada, France and the UK are considering doing the same.

-Crowdfunding – also known as crowdsourcing – seems to be a hit in Australia, where venture capital may be harder to find than in larger markets such as the US.
-So far, it's mostly been applied where funding is notoriously thin, such as music, arts, and performance projects.
-One of the world's biggest and best-known crowdfunding sites, US-based Kickstarter, recently started operating here – one of just five of its non-US locations (the others are NZ, the UK, Canada and the Netherlands).
+Crowdfunding – also known as crowdsourcing – seems to be a hit in Australia, where venture capital can be harder to find than in larger markets such as the US.
+So far, it's mostly been applied where funding is notoriously thin, such as to music, arts, and performance projects.
+One of the world's biggest and best-known crowdfunding sites, US-based Kickstarter, started operating here in 2014 – one of just five of its non-US locations (the others are NZ, the UK, Canada and the Netherlands) at the time.

 Win–win for crowdfunding websites